Madek/madek-exporter/README.md

 ### Running and Debugging the Production App

-The electron parts can be build with `bin/build-electron-prod` and the jvm with `lein uberjar`.
-It is then possible to start it e.g.
+The electron parts can be build with

-    ./electron/Electron.app/Contents/MacOS/Electron app/prod

-This is quite close to executing a ready built.
-If that doesn't show the problem.
-It is possible to get even closer by building, e.g. `bin/build-mac-os` the complete app and running it, e.g.
+1. `bin/build-electron-prod` and the jvm with
+2. `lein uberjar`.

+The next steps depend on the OS.
+On MacOS:
+3. `bin/build-mac-os`
-`./madek-app-darwin-x64/madek-app.app/Contents/MacOS/madek-app` on MacOS.
+4. `./madek-app-darwin-x64/madek-app.app/Contents/MacOS/madek-app`

-Caveat: a still running jvm process for development will likely cause port conflicts.